How did Golbez get to the underworld before Cecil and co. if Kain had the Magma Stone?

 The game has multiple instances of monsters disguising themselves as humans.
 What makes you sure that Golbez does have vanilla soldiers in his army?

 At least initially, Golbez seems to be trying to pass himself off as just a human working for King Baron (he's introduced as the new captain of the Red Wings); he probably figures that if he reveals that he's controlling monsters too early, humanity might unite against him (and Baron might rebel against his puppet king.)
 After the fake king is killed, this is no longer an option, and he shifts to using entirely monstrous armies.
+Also note that the human armies do seem to have some sort of advantages over the monster ones (perhaps larger numbers, more order and discipline, the ability to attack without instantly uniting everyone against him, etc); he's able to seize the first three crystals using Baron's army and the Red Wings, but after the fake king is deposed and he loses access to Baron's armies, he has to rely on blackmailing Cecil into getting him the Earth crystal.

 Anyone else think Rydia was originally supposed to be "Lydia"?
 Then again though; not that I'm complaining, just wondering.